How Do Shocks Arise and Spread Across Stock Markets? A Microstructure Perspective

-We study intraday, market-wide shocks to stock prices, market liquidity, and trading activity on international equity markets and test recent theories on “endogenous liquidity” effects.
-Shocks to prices are prevalent and large, with rapid spillovers across markets.
-Price shocks appear to be predominantly driven by information; they do not revert and are often associated with macroeconomic news.
-Liquidity shocks are typically isolated and temporary.
-There is little evidence that liquidity effects exacerbate price shocks or foment non-fundamental contagion.
-The results cast doubt on the notion that liquidity has a central role in the origination and propagation of financial market upheavals.
+We study intraday, market-wide shocks to stock prices, market liquidity, and trading activity on international stock markets and assess the relevance of recent theories on "liquidity dry-ups" in explaining such shocks.
+Market-wide price shocks are prevalent and large, with rapid spillovers across markets.
+However, price shocks are predominantly driven by information; they do not revert and are often associated with macroeconomic news.
+Furthermore, liquidity shocks are typically isolated and transitory.
+Overall, we find little evidence for liquidity effects fomenting price shocks or non-fundamental contagion, nor for alternative explanations.
+Market-wide liquidity dry-ups are thus of little concern to international investors.

 Keywords: Equity markets, jumps, financial crises, contagion, liquidity, trading activity

 Suggested Citation: Suggested Citation